 - 3/4 cup toor daal yellow pigeon peas

-- 1/2 cup string beans cut into small pieces
+- 1/2 cup green beans cut into 1 inch pieces

-- 1 tbsp tamarind paste more or less depending on how tangy it is
+- 1 tbsp tamarind paste optional, more or less depending on how tangy it is

 - 2 tbsp ghee coconut oil or any cooking oil for Vegan